disneystreaming/weaver-test/README.md

 Weaver aims at providing a nice experience when writing and running tests :

-* tests within a suite are run in parallel for quickest feedback possible
+* tests within a suite are run in parallel for quickest results possible
 * expecations (ie assertions) are composable values.
 This forces developers to separate the scenario of the test from the checks they perform, which generally keeps tests cleaner / clearer.